cloudforet-io/launchpad/README.md

 +xxx.xxx.xxx.xxx spaceone.console-dev.com
 ```

-And, Open a browser(http://spaceone.console-dev.com) and log in to the root account with the information below.
+And Open a browser(http://spaceone.console-dev.com), log in to the root account with the information below.

+- ID : `domain_owner` in initialization.conf
+- PASSWORD : `domain_owner_password` in initialization.conf

+### deploy
+After the installation is complete, the access point will be displayed.

+And Open a browser(http://Node_IP:Port)log in to the root account with the information below.

 - ID : `domain_owner` in initialization.conf
 - PASSWORD : `domain_owner_password` in initialization.conf
 ## SpaceONE Basic Setup
 For basic setup, please refer to the user guide or watch the YouTube video.